 You Get What You Give

-Become a supporter of living writers, develop a community of people who support writing, and offer support to other writers.
+Develop a community of people who support writing, and offer support to other writers.
 When you do, you create a community of others who will support your writing.
 Though we write alone, we engage with life to find inspiration to write and we share our writing with others so that our words can comfort, instruct, and entertain.
 Our strength as writers is in our shared community as lovers of the written word, and it is within that community that we can develop support for our own writing as we support others in their creative pursuits.

 Related Blog Posts